 Ask yourself these questions, provided by MNAPG:

-• Am I choosing to gamble for fun or am I trying to escape from stressors in my life?
+• Am I choosing to gamble for fun or am I trying to escape the problems in my life?

-• Do I understand I’ll probably lose over the course of play and do I accept the loss as part of the play?
+• Do I understand I’ll probably lose over the course of play and do I accept that as part of the play?
 (Remember, ultimately, the “house” always wins.)

 • Do I know I cannot control chance?